mwambajoakim/alx-system_engineering-devops/0x08-networking_basics_2/README.md

 - `facebook.com` resolves to `8.8.8.8`.

 ## 01 - This Bash script that displays all active IPv4 IPs on the machine it’s executed on.

+## 02 - This Bash script that listens on port 98 on localhost.